winkelmantanner/battlecode2020_the-levee-builders/README.md

 - On turn 1300, the miners become more likely to build fulfillment centers and the fulfillment centers become more likely to build drones.

 - The biggest improvement I made during the entire coding of this bot was upping the number of miners to build from 3 to 7.
 With only 3 miners, the bot only acheived exponential vaporator growth on about 10% of maps.
 With 7 miners, the bot acheives exponential vaporator growth on about 80% of maps.

-- If you hire me, you can expect easier to read code than that in this bot.
-A lower quality of code lends itself to programming competitions.
-For production code that will be read years later, more care needs to be taken that the function of the code is apparent.